gamebuildingtools/Local-Map-Project/README.md

 ## FAQ

-Q: Why are the locations hard-coded into model.js?
+Why are the locations hard-coded into model.js?

-A: The ideal situation would be to connect this app to a database to pull a list of locations.
+The ideal situation would be to connect this app to a database to pull a list of locations.
 For simplicity, the locations were hard-coded into model.js.